 Authorization: No authorization number is required.
 Notify your LHD if you suspect this infection.
 Turn Around Time: 2 days for TRF Ship to: Carbondale, Chicago, or Springfield IDPH Laboratories Submission Form: Threat Agent Laboratory Test Requisition (also serves as a chain of custody form).
-Salmonella in Food and Environmental Swab/Sponge Samples Test Name: Salmonella in Food and Environmental Swab/Sponge Samples Method Name: PCR Method, BioMerieux VIDAS Method, Cultural Method (cultural method performed only if PCR and/or VIDAS instrument and/or reagents are not available).
-Results: Reported as detected or not detected.
+Salmonella in Food and Environmental Swab/Sponge Samples Test Name: Salmonella in Food and Environmental Swab/Sponge Samples Method Name: PCR method with culture confirmation, BioMerieux VIDAS method Results: Reported as detected or not detected.